Latest Singapore Savings Bonds (SSB) Feb 2023 Guide: SSB Interest Rate, SSB Info, & How To Buy SSB Singapore

-Singapore Bonds to Buy: Singapore Savings Bonds (SSB) Rates and More
+Singapore Bonds to Buy: Singapore Savings Bonds (SSB) Singapore Rates and More

 The Singapore Savings Bonds (SSB) is one of the more common options for Singaporeans to invest their money and one of the easier ways for risk-averse investors to fight inflation in Singapore.

-For reference, the Monetary Authority of Singapore (MAS) Core Inflation (excludes accommodation and private transport costs) in December 2022 remained unchanged at 5.1% year on year (y-o-y) from November 2022.
+For reference, the Monetary Authority of Singapore (MAS) Core Inflation (excludes accommodation and private transport costs) in April 2023 was at 5.0% year-on-year (y-o-y), which was the same as the 5.5% y-o-y reported in March 2023.

 If you’re deciding between SSBs and fixed deposits.